Xilinx/Vitis-AI/docsrc/source/docs/install/install.rst

 Host Installation Instructions
 =================================================

 The purpose of this page is to provide the developer with guidance on the installation of Vitis |trade| AI tools on the development host PC.
-Instructions for installation of Vitis AI on the target are covered separately in :doc:`../board_setup/board_setup`.
+Instructions for installation of Vitis AI on the target are covered separately in the Quickstart tutorials.

-There are three primary options for installation:
+There are two primary options for installation:

 **[Option1]** Directly leverage pre-built Docker containers available from Docker Hub: `xilinx/vitis-ai <https://hub.docker.com/r/xilinx/>`__.

 **[Option2]** Build a custom container to target your local host machine.

-**[Option3]** Install Vitis AI on AWS or Azure.
-See the instructions to install Vitis AI on :doc:`AWS <install_on_aws>`, or :doc:`Azure <install_on_azure>`.

 In addition, Vitis AI supports three host types: